sourav3688/angular5demo/README.md

 ## Start server

-Run `npm start` for a start server. once it is ready navigate to `http://localhost:4200/`.
+Run `npm start` for start the server. once it is ready navigate to `http://localhost:4200/`.

 ## Demo login details